echokhan/sql-leetcode/5- Invalid Tweets/README.md

 Explanation:
 Tweet 1 has length = 14.
 It is a valid tweet.
 Tweet 2 has length = 32.
 It is an invalid tweet.

+### Discussion
+It is important to note that we are lucky to be working with T-SQL in this case.
+Therefore, LEN() works fine, as we wanted length of tweet in characters.
+However, in MySQL LENGTH() returns length of tweet in bytes not characters.
+Now this works with characters that are held in a single byte.
+However, if some characters require more than a byte, then the difference between LENGTH() AND CHAR_LENGTH() becomes prominent.